martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 The identity assertion used for WebRTC {{!WEBRTC-SEC}} is bound only to the certificate fingerprint of an endpoint and can therefore be copied by an attacker along with any SDP `fingerprint` attributes.
+An attacker can exploit this by causing a victim to believe that they are communicating with an attacker-controlled identity, when they are really talking to another entity of the attacker's choice.

-The problem is compounded by the fact that an identity provider is not required to verify that the entity requesting an identity assertion controls the keys.
-Nor is it currently able to perform this validation.
-This is not an issue because verification is not a necessary condition for a secure protocol, nor would it be sufficient as established in {{SIGMA}}.
+The problem might appear to be caused by the fact that an identity provider is not required to verify that the entity requesting an identity assertion controls the keys associated with the certificate that is used.
+A WebRTC identity provider is not required, or even able, to perform validation.
+This is not an issue because verification is not a necessary condition for a secure protocol, nor would it be sufficient to prevent attack {{SIGMA}}.

 A simple solution to this problem is suggested by {{SIGMA}}.
 The identity of endpoints is included under a message authentication code (MAC) during the cryptographic handshake.
-Endpoints are then expected to validate that their peer has provided an identity that matches their expectations.
+Endpoints then validate that their peer has provided an identity that matches their expectations.

 In TLS, the Finished message provides a MAC over the entire handshake, so that including the identity in a TLS extension is sufficient to implement this solution.
-Rather than include a complete identity assertion - which could be sizeable - a collision-resistant hash of the identity assertion is included in a TLS extension.
+Rather than include a complete identity assertion - which could be sizeable - a collision- and pre-image-resistant hash of the identity assertion is included in a TLS extension.
 Peers then need only validate that the extension contains a hash of the identity assertion they received in signaling in addition to validating the identity assertion.

 Endpoints MAY use the `external_session_id` extension in addition to this so that two calls between the same parties can't be altered by an attacker.